Raytol-crg/Raytol-crg/README.md

 ## Flashing DCU Steps

 1. **Prepare the Environment**
-   - Prepare a ubuntu22.04 pc as your host machine.
+   - Prepare an ubuntu22.04 PC as your host machine.
-   - Download the Flash tools with this [link](http://ag-to-public.oss-cn-shanghai.aliyuncs.com/Flash_tools/Linux_for_Tegra.tar.gz) and extract the flash tools.
+   - Download the flash tools with this [link](http://ag-to-public.oss-cn-shanghai.aliyuncs.com/Flash_tools/Linux_for_Tegra.tar.gz) and extract the flash tools.
    ```bash
    tar -xzvf Linux_for_Tegra.tar.gz
    ```